Trauma Therapy in Fort Collins, CO

 I take a whole-person approach to a whole-person wound.

+Family-of-origin exploration.
 Whether you're estranged, enmeshed, or somewhere in between, we make space for the complexity.
 No verdicts.
 Just understanding, and eventually, more freedom.

+Grieving what was missing.
 Part of this work is grieving what you didn't receive and didn't know you needed.
 The grief is deep and messy.
 We hold it with care.

 A Note from Me

 You are not starting from scratch.
-You're starting from scar tissue and that's a strength!
+You're starting from scar tissue and that's a strength.

 People who grew up without reliable love often spend their adult lives wondering if they're too much, or not enough, or fundamentally broken in ways others aren't.
 I want to offer you something different: a space where you are exactly enough, and where the work is not to fix you but to help you find yourself beneath all that heavy armor.

-That work is quiet and it is hard and it is, in my experience, one of the most sacred things a person can do.
+This work is quiet and it is hard and it is, in my experience, one of the most sacred things a person can do.